Mak-guksu

 Mak-guksu (Korean: 막국수) or buckwheat noodles is a Korean buckwheat noodle dish served in a chilled broth and sometimes with sugar, mustard, sesame oil or vinegar.
-It is a local specialty of the Gangwon province of South Korea, and its capital city, Chuncheon.
+It is a local specialty of Gangwon Province, South Korea and that province's capital city Chuncheon.
 Jaengban-guksu is a type of makguksu in which buckwheat noodles and various vegetables are mixed in a tray.

 Ingredients and preparation

 Makguksu is closely related to naengmyeon, the archetypal Korean cold noodle dish.
 However, its differences lie in the high concentration of buckwheat flour in its noodles — the result of the grain being a staple crop in the Gangwon-do area, and the use of greater amounts of vegetables.
 The dish gets its name "rough noodles" because the buckwheat used is generally unhulled.

-Makguksu is usually prepared directly from buckwheat crop, soaked, and ground into a paste.
+Makguksu is usually prepared directly from buckwheat seeds which have been soaked and ground into a paste.
 Since buckwheat is less glutinous than most grains, buckwheat flour is particularly difficult to knead, roll, and slice into noodles by hand; thus, the noodles are often created in a hand-cranked noodle-making machine instead.

 It is difficult to generalise regarding makguksu's accompanying ingredients.
 Ingredients are traditionally determined by the customer rather than the restaurant owner, and many restaurants also carry their own unique flavouring recipes.
 In most cases, makguksu is very spicy, sometimes seasoned with gochujang (hot chile pepper paste).
 Various types of kimchi can be added as well: nabak kimchi, dongchimi or baechu kimchi.
-Many recipes also add various vegetables and/or soy sauce.
+Many recipes also add various vegetables or soy sauce.
 Banchan (side dishes) vary in equal measure.
 In the Chuncheon area, the dish is frequently accompanied by boiled beef or pork; elsewhere, it may be served with bindaetteok (mung bean pancakes) or gamjajeon (potato pancakes).